monster555/monster555/README.md

 Dart VM is ready to use.
 To contact me, please send me a message to `<a href="mailto:danicoy@gmail.com">danicoy@gmail.com</a>`.
-For more details, please visit <a href="https://portfolio.dctech.dev">https://portfolio.dctech.dev</a> or <a href="https://facefolio.dctech.dev">https://facefolio.dctech.dev</a>.
+For more details, please visit <a href="https://portfolio.dctech.dev">https://portfolio.dctech.dev</a>.
 MacBook-Pro:~ monster555$ cat ./main.dart
 </pre>